BiodiversiteQuebec/io-data/README.md

 This repository contains:

-1. The docker-commpose-stac-fast-api.yml file to generate the STAC-FASTAPI Docker
-2. A Python library in /bqio for loading raster data into the STAC catalog
+1. A Python library in /bqio for loading raster data into the STAC catalog
-3. An experimental stacItem Pipeline API for sending rasters directly to an API endpoint for automated ingestion into the STAC catalog.
+2. An experimental stacItem Pipeline API for sending rasters directly to an API endpoint for automated ingestion into the STAC catalog.

 #### STAC-FASTAPI

-At the moment, the STAC API is generated from the generic STAC-FASTAPI Docker image (docker-commpose-stac-fast-api.yml).
+At the moment, the STAC API is generated from the generic STAC-FASTAPI/PGSTAC Docker image https://github.com/ReseauBiodiversiteQuebec/stac-fastapi.
 A functioning nginx configuration section is in nginx-stac-endpoint.txt

 The db-backup.sh file contains the script to backup the database through regular CRON jobs.